 Dental implants are a multi-phased treatment that will require several visits to our Dunnellon, FL dentist office.
 Dr. Perkins will work with patients throughout the dental implant process for consistent and quality results.
 The whole process usually takes six to eight months and most patients don’t experience a disruption to their daily lives.

 Dental implants require precise planning to ensure success.
 This will begin with one-on-one time with Dr. Perkins to determine the number and placement of the implants needed to restore the patient’s oral health.
 He will evaluate your medical history, teeth, gums, and the current state of your oral health.

 Impressions of your teeth will be taken and a personalized treatment plan to replace your missing teeth will be created.
 This is the most significant part of the process.
-A precise diagnosis and a clear, concise treatment plan guarantees the best possible outcome for each patient.
+A precise diagnosis and a clear, concise treatment plan guarantee the best possible outcome for each patient.

 The next step is the surgical placement of the implants into your jaw bone.
 We utilize digitally guided implant surgery techniques for more precise implantation.
 The implants are tiny titanium posts that will serve as the new tooth roots.
 Through the process of osseointegration, they will fuse with the jaw bone to form a stable bond.

 The healing process takes approximately three to six months.
 A healing cap will be placed on the top of the implant or, depending on the location of your missing tooth, a temporary dental restoration may be placed while the implant heals.